BurakDmb/EtuDers/Readme.md

-** ETUDERS - Timetable creator tool for [TOBB ETU](https://www.etu.edu.tr/en) **
+**ETUDERS - Timetable creator tool for [TOBB ETU](https://www.etu.edu.tr/en)**

 This is a timetable creator tool for students in [TOBB ETU](https://www.etu.edu.tr/en).
 This project has been deployed with heroku free plan.

-This tool needs a [TOBB ETU](https://www.etu.edu.tr/en) student credentials to work, you should set these credentials in env. variables using these commands:
+This tool needs a [TOBB ETU UBS](https://ubs.etu.edu.tr/) student credentials to work, you should set these credentials in env. variables using these commands:
 ```
 set txtLogin=TOBB_ETU_USERNAME
 set txtPassword=TOBB_ETU_PASSWORD
 ```

-Firstly, you need python2 and pipenv(`pip install --user pipenv`)
+Firstly, you need [python2](https://www.python.org/downloads/) and pipenv(`pip install --user pipenv`)

 After that, execute this command: